A chronic cough can be annoying and disruptive to your sleep and daily activities. Read on to learn more about the common causes of a chronic cough.

 Laryngopharyngeal Reflux (LPR) and Gastroesophageal Reflux Disease (GERD) refer to the backward flow of stomach acid and other stomach contents into the esophagus, larynx, and pharynx.

-Sometimes CT scan of the sinuses or allergy testing is necessary for diagnosis.
+Sometimes, a CT scan of the sinuses or allergy testing is necessary for diagnosis.

 Asthma is a disease of the lungs and trachea, resulting in difficulty breathing or wheezing.

 Asthma symptoms can be aggravated by cold air, exposure to air pollutants or pollen, smoke, or perfumes.
 However, in some people with asthma, tests show normal lung function, and chronic cough is their only symptom.
 This is known as cough-variant asthma.